blairsec/ctfjs/docs/index.md

 ## Authentication
 A JWT given by the server is used for authentication for all routes that require it.
-It is sent and received with an autorization header.
+It is sent and received with an authorization header.
 Ex: `Authorization: Token <token>`

 ## Requests
 All request bodies and responses should be content-type `application/json`.